ryancheunggit/CS680Project/Log.md

 + Wrote code to pass the id of the event been clicked at main_activity and when displayDetail is started, we now query that event and display the info to user.

 ## May 1 2016
-+ Share event info with SMS
++ Share event info with SMS.
-+ Tried to implement notification
++ Tried to implement notification.
-+ Added TTS
++ Added TTS.

 ## May 2 2016
-+ Added Google Map display the location of event
++ Added Google Map display the location of event.

+## May 4 2016
++ Figured out how to wake up app and generate a notification 5 minutes before event.